CANEDUDEV/rover/README.md

 ## Using STM32CubeMX to generate code

 Hardware initialization code for the various boards is generated using the [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) program.
 STM32CubeMX projects are defined in `.ioc` files.
 To modify a board's hardware initialization, load the project's `.ioc` file from within STM32CubeMX.
+The rover's `.ioc` files are in the `cubemx` directory.

 After loading a project, generate code by clicking on "GENERATE CODE" in the top right.
 If asked to download firmware, always download.